cscart/docs/en/addons/loyalty_program/index.rst

     .. fancybox:: img/loyalty_program_history_2.png
         :alt: Loyalty program

-    3. By clicking on "Loyalty program" you will be able to access the history of changes of the loyalty program^
+    3. By clicking on "Loyalty program" you will be able to access the history of changes of the loyalty program:

     .. fancybox:: img/loyalty_program_history_3.png
         :alt: Loyalty program